hypoflex/javaSelenium/README.md

 This project uses Maven for dependency management.
 To install the project, follow these steps:

 1. Clone the repository: `git clone https://github.com/hypoflex/javaSelenium.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd javaSelenium`
 3. Install the dependencies: `mvn install`

 ## Usage